Adoration of the Blessed Sacrament

 On THURSDAY EVENINGS (except on the eve of first Fridays) from 6:15 to 7:15 PM,

 we have the “Holy Hour for Vocations.”
 This special moment of adoration of the Eucharistic Jesus is to foster new religious vocations and the strengthen of old religious vocations in this world.
 The Lord welcomes your personal requests as well.

 On the FIRST FRIDAY of the month

-we will also have Adoration of the Blessed Sacrament for 3 hours – from 5:30 to 8:30 PM.
+we will also have Adoration of the Blessed Sacrament from 8:30 PM to 7:30 PM.